 When Bob Dylan and John Lennon Took a Bizarre Cab Ride

-When the Sex Pistols and Blondie Caused Trouble at the Rock & Roll Hall of Fame
+When the Sex Pistols and Blondie Caused Trouble at the Rock Hall

-The Rock & Roll Hall of Fame's 2006 induction ceremony turned into a "very embarrassing public display."
+The 2006 induction ceremony turned into a "very embarrassing public display."

 The Day the Beatles Changed the World

 On Feb.
 9, 1964, the world of rock music -- and American culture in general -- was turned upside down by the Beatles' debut performance on The Ed Sullivan Show.